 I’m not quite sure how accurate this woman’s idea of “female empowerment” is if she can put down these women for their talent but openly support a man who thinks that it’s okay to “grab ‘em by the pussy.”
 Female empowerment is being comfortable in your own skin and unafraid to display your talents, whether they be your kickass singing voice or the hours of training that go into learning how to work a pole (something that is an art form that requires an extreme amount of strength, talent, and determination).
 J Lo and Shakira have earned their place.
 They are talented, confident, beautiful women who went out on that stage and did their job.

 Cyber Chick is just one of many who had negative things to say about the performance.
 There are actually individuals threatening to sue the NFL halftime show.
 Imagine getting so excited over J Lo and Shakira that you try to milk $867 trillion out of the NFL.
 My questions to those who were so offended by the show: Are you incapable of averting your gaze, of changing the channel, turning the TV off?
 If you don’t want your kids to see history being made by two amazing women, then send them outside.
-Maybe they can pretend that they are the players on the field during the game.
-Maybe they’ll develop CTE if they’re lucky.

 If men violently pummeling each other before the eyes of adults and children alike is one of the most popular events of the year, then what is so bad about some women singing and dancing?
 Those who were so offended need to grow up, and if they can’t, they should learn how to use their TV remotes.
 Sexism is dying.
 There is no place for it anymore.
 Therefore, I advise everyone to appreciate the hard work, talent, and thought that went into the 2020 Super Bowl halftime show.